Dispute involves property split between town and Nelsonville

 The lawsuit terms the ZBA’s parsing of taken “arbitrary and capricious.”

 After dispensing with taken, the ZBA voted unanimously to deny all the variances Green needed — for the discrepancy (.55 acre versus 10 acres) in lot size, the extent of impervious surfaces the project would create (25 percent, instead of the 10 percent maximum allowed by zoning law), and yard setbacks.

 Along with the variances, Green wants the court to declare that the .55-acre lot is a legal, pre-existing, non-conforming parcel and to make the town pay her litigation expenses.

 Initially, Green wanted to put the house on the Nelsonville end of the property.
 But the village denied her application because the Nelsonville section is too small; moreover, citizens objected to her plans, so she opted to put the house on the Philipstown section.

 In her affidavit, Green complained that “I was continually ping-ponged back and forth between the village and town, in what now seems clearly to have been a coordinated war of attrition” by the two municipalities.

 She said that while she had realized that her ideas “might require a few variances … I never anticipated that the property would, in essence, be deemed not-buildable as the result of generalized community opposition, including improper political considerations.”Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.